n8n-io/n8n-docs/docs/integrations/builtin/credentials/ftp.md

 ## Supported authentication methods

-- FTP account: Use this method if your FTP server doesn't support SSH tunneling or encrypted connections.
+- **FTP account**: Use this method if your FTP server doesn't support SSH tunneling or encrypted connections.
-- SFTP account: Use this method if your FTP server supports SSH tunneling and encrypted connections.
+- **SFTP account**: Use this method if your FTP server supports SSH tunneling and encrypted connections.

 ## Related resources